Skip to main content

 Quality Score (MQM-based)

-The primary metric.
-Calculated as:
+The primary metric:

 Score = 100 - (Total Penalty / Word Count × 100)